Rep. Richard Freeman

-Freeman, a Republican, was the representative for Connecticut's 2nd congressional district from 1931 to 1933.
+Freeman was the representative for Connecticut’s 2nd congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1915 to Mar 1933, Freeman missed 593 of 1,715 roll call votes, which is 34.6%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.